LucasRr/deep_learning_playground/README.md

 ##### ImageNet classification:

-Below we just evaluate popular CNN architectures that are available (with their trained weights) in `torchvision.models`.
+Below we benchmark popular (pre-trained) CNN architectures that are available (with their trained weights) in `torchvision.models` or timm.
 Evaluation is done on ImageNet's validation set which consists of 50000 images.
 In particular we look at accuracy and top-5 accuracy vs. inference time.

 | Model | Accuracy (%) | Top-5 accuracy (%)| Inference time (total) |
 | --- | --- | --- | --- |